This page is filled with really helpful useful for musicians links for New Zealand Musicians…

 A useful page full of details on how to contact places where bands and musicians can rehearse, practice or make noise in Auckland without annoying your neighbours.

-Want to play a gig, but don’t have the cash to fork out for a PA system?
-This is a useful list of bars and venues in Auckland that already have in house PA systems that don’t cost the earth to play through.
+Want to play a gig but don’t have the cash to fork out for a PA system?
+This is a useful list of bars and venues in Auckland, most of which already have in-house PA systems that don’t cost the earth for a band to play through.
 These are mainly small to medium-sized venues, so this is valuable information for touring and local musicians.

 “NZ On Air’s main music mission is to get more NZ music played on NZ radio.
 We spend $5.4 million per year on a mix of funding schemes and promotional strategies to help achieve this”